maybleMyers/H1111/README.md

 Install as normal, then install the frame pack requirements in requirementsFP.txt.
 pip install -r requirementsFP.txt

 It should automatically download the files for you on first run.

+If you have already downloaded the model you can set the locations in the gui and it might work.
+You will also probably have to set the env variables ie:
+    export HF_HOME="/............./h111/hf_download"   (for linux)
+    $env:HF_HOME="C:\........\hf_download"   (for windoze)

 ## To Use Skyreels